CWRUChielLab/ScholasticGrading/README.md

 ScholasticGrading
 =================

-A MediaWiki extension for assigning and reporting grades for students
+A MediaWiki extension for assigning and reporting grades for academic coursework